lekhanasarikonda/Python/Python.md

  >> Rules of language.
 1. Why python?
 >> Python is easy to learn

->> It is powerful programming language
+>> It is a powerful programming language

 >> It is possible to create the programs with minimal amount of code

 >> Python is versatile language which has many applications in almost every field .
 Artificial intelligence